Electrical Breakdown of Excitonic Insulator: Introduction

-Recently, electrical breakdown measurements in transport experiments have revealed that excitonic insulators tend to break down more easily than normal insulators\cite{yangRealizationGrapheneLogics2021}.
-This observation is in agreement with the theoretical conclusion that the threshold electric field required to induce electrical breakdown in a correlated insulator is much weaker than the Zener breakdown threshold in a normal band insulator \cite{sugimotoFieldinducedMetalinsulatorTransition2008}.
-However, the interplay between the interaction and Zener breakdown in excitonic insulators is not yet fully understood and requires further study.
+Although excitonic insulators have been discussed in the literature for over half a century, very few material systems have been confirmed experimentally to exhibit such exotic states.
+This is because the exciton condensation only breaks the particle-hole $U(1)$ symmetry, resulting in charge-neutral superfluidity, which is very hard to detect directly.
+In this study, we propose that the excitonic insulator in BCS limit may possess a unique breakdown mechanism, which can serve as a critical ``smoking gun'' type of experimental evidence, helping to distinguish an excitonic insulator from ordinary narrow-gap semiconductors.

-Let's illustrate the breakdown of excitonic insulators by a 2D bilayer system with a non-zero inter-layer distance, as shown in Fig. \ref{fig:physical_pictures}(a).
+We treat the breakdown problem of excitonic insulators by a simplified theoretical model, which contains a 2D bilayer system with a non-zero inter-layer distance, as shown in Fig. \ref{fig:physical_pictures}(a).
 The application of a vertical displacement field $\mathcal{E}_{\perp}$ will result in the charging of the two layers by electrons and holes.
 If the interaction is absent, the charged bilayer would be expected to exhibit metallic behavior.
 However, the presence of an attractive interaction $U(r)$ between electrons and holes will drive the system into an excitonic insulator state at the charge neutral point (CNP).
-When an in-plane electric field $\mathcal{E}$ is gradually added, the excitonic insulator is expected to polarize and eventually break down.
+When an in-plane electric field $\mathcal{E}$ is gradually added, the excitonic insulator is expected to be polarized and eventually broken down.